texcoffier/StoX/README.md

     and the function to call to generate the assembly and machine code for the node.
 For example `['While', asm_while]`

+  * `put` is called to send a char to TTY.
+    So it is possible to add filters to recognize control sequences as clear screen.

 ### The assembly langage

 The function added with `update_asm` must generate the assembly language